Pruning Pepper Plants – How Prune Pepper Plants Right

 If you don’t want to see your cutting go to waste, you can easily propagate it in water.
 Simply submerge the cutting in a few inches of water, making sure that at least 1 node is underwater.

-After 2-4 weeks in a shaded location or a bright window, you should start to see root growth in the water.
+After 2-4 weeks in a warm, shaded location or a bright window, you should start to see roots.
 Change out the water every few days for the best results.
 Once the roots are a few inches long, you can transplant it into soil.

 Should I Pick Early Flowers Off Pepper Plants?